 Guided tasting that will give you the fundamental knowledge of olive oil

 When buying olive oil, knowledge is power!
-Every visit to eco museum of olive oil includes oil tasting led by a trained person.
+Every visit to the eco museum of olive oil includes oil tasting led by a trained person.
 You will find out how to select top-quality olive oil for your maximum health, learn why Istrian olive oils are considered one of the best in the world, and taste different varietal oils and blends.
 After the guided tour you can also buy organic olive oils from different Istrian producers.

 Kažun theme park in Vodnjan – Dignano